The Best Time to Take Maca Root | 4 Unbelievable Benefits

-There is a strong correlation between high stress levels and low progesterone levels, which makes sense as to why so many women have low progesterone levels, extremely high or extremely low cortisol, and associated estrogen dominance these days!
+There is a strong correlation between high-stress levels and low progesterone levels, which makes sense as to why so many women have low progesterone levels, extremely high or extremely low cortisol, and associated estrogen dominance these days!

 Coming off The Pill

-Though taking maca while on the pill is not recommended, using maca after coming off the pill or other form of hormonal contraception may be helpful.
+Though taking maca while on the pill is not recommended, using maca after coming off the pill or other forms of hormonal contraception may be helpful.
 Many women find it’s the best time to take maca root, noting an easier transition to natural cycling and boosting of hormone production after being suppressed for so long.